 Your host, Penelope, is a gardener, seed-saver, certified herbalist (Rosemary Gladstar), dancer (Afro-Caribbean), educator, and in 1992 was appointed a World Peace Elder at Wolf Song II in West Point, TX for her work with communities.
 For over 20 years she has been a host farmer/educator directing WARRIORS OF THE RAINBOW, an informal, six month apprenticeship program in gardening, herbalism, personal growth and the arts for adolescents and young adults and was the founder and director of ALL MY RELATIONS, an integrated arts and deep ecology program for children and THE NEW AMERICAN FOLKLORIC GROUP producing community integrated art events celebrating seasonal themes.
 She lives and works at Greensleeves HOME Gardens, formerly The Egg Farm, and loves stories, people, and the earth.

-NOTICE RE MY IMMEDIATE NEED FOR A FARMSITTER: IT WOULD BE TO TAKE CARE OF MY HOUSE IE KEEP THE WOODSTOVE GOING NICELY, FEED THE TWO DOGS AND ONE CAT, AND TO TAKE CARE OF THE 9 GOATS (1 buck, 3 does - 2 need to be milked, and 5 kids) , 8 chickens, and 3 guineas.
+NOTICE RE MY IMMEDIATE NEED FOR A FARMSITTER: IT WOULD BE TO TAKE CARE OF MY HOUSE IE KEEP THE WOODSTOVE GOING NICELY, FEED THE TWO DOGS AND ONE CAT, AND TO TAKE CARE OF THE 9 GOATS (1 buck, 3 does due to kid in May and a couple of kids) , flock of chickens and guineas and to plant some early indoor garden seeds and care for tender seedlings.
 I need to be gone for up to one month.
-I am open to continuing an arrangement during the winter but I do not have projects planned for this winter other than personal ones, so we would need to figure out a fair trade.
-The farm profile mostly details the 7 month garden season program which ends at Halloween and does not describe the FARMSTAY.
+I am open to continuing an arrangement during the 7 month garden season program described in the profile.
 Thanks and please let me know immediately if you are interested.